Eos Global Expansion

 If you’re a business owner with employees in Japan or are planning to expand your business here, it’s important to understand Japan’s year-end tax adjustment (YETA) system, also known as Nenmatsu Chosei.

 YETA plays a significant role in the country’s tax landscape.
-As an employer, ensuring compliance with YETA will not only help you fulfill your tax obligations but also benefit your employees.
+As an employer, ensuring compliance with YETA will not only help you fulfil your tax obligations but also benefit your employees.
 It involves adjusting the withholding tax amount based on various factors such as employee salaries, bonuses, allowances, and social insurance premiums.

 Japan has a dual filing system that encompasses income tax and municipal tax with different tax periods, and this can be quite complex, especially if you’re not familiar with the process.
 The good news is that online filing systems such as E-Tax and eL-Tax can help simplify this process.